Building Comfort with Drasi

 Tutorial Modes

-You can follow along the steps below in a Github codespace, a VSCode Dev Container or your own Kubernetes environment.
+You can follow along the steps below in a Github codespace, a VSCode Dev Container or on a local k3d cluster on your machine.

 The easiest way to follow along with this tutorial is to launch a Github Codespace using the link below.
 This will allow you to run the example application within your browser without setting up anything on your own machines.